twilio/twilio-video-diagnostics-react-app/README.md

 To view the app URL at any time, you can run the following command:

 	$ npm run serverless:list

+*NOTE: When hosting this application, we recommend you use the same domain as your video service.
+This will ensure the end-user's device access and permissions for the diagnostics tests align with those of your video application.*

 ## Local Development
 In order to develop this app on your local machine, you will first need to deploy all needed endpoints to Twilio Serverless.
 To do this, complete the steps in the "Deploy the App" section above.